miohtama/django-bitcoin-example/README.rst

     master_wallet = Wallet.objects.get(label="master_wallet")
     master_wallet.send_to_address("1Bk1Gwo6KVu2a85YkqHAPtdxmS8xHejDUB", Decimal("0.0505"), "Bought Michel Telo MP3")

-Note that for every outgoing transaction there is a bitcoin network fee which is configured to be 0.0005 BTC in ``django_bitcoind`` by default.
+Note that for every outgoing transaction there is a bitcoin network fee to compensate the bitcoin miners for confirming your transaction.
+The network fee is configured to be 0.0005 BTC in ``django_bitcoind`` by default.
 So the total amount to be send is the checkout price + network fee.
 Higher the paid network fee, faster the transaction is processed by bitcoin network.